iqtree/iqtree.github.io/doc/Advanced-Tutorial.md

 Finally, note that IQ-TREE will automatically detect duplicated tree topologies and omit them during the evaluation.

->**NOTE**: There is a discrepancy between IQ-TREE and CONSEL for the AU test: IQ-TREE implements the least-square estimate for p-values whereas CONSEL provides the maximum-likelihood estimate (MLE) for p-values.
-Hence, the AU p-values might be slightly different.
-We plan to implement MLE for AU p-values in IQ-TREE version 1.6.

 >**HINTS**:
 >
 > - The KH, SH and AU tests return p-values, thus a tree is rejected if its p-value < 0.05 (marked with a `-` sign).